Last Updated 6/30/2025

 This General Terms and Conditions Rider (“Rider”) applies to all contracts between PowerGen, Inc. (“Contractor”) and the Client.
 By entering into a contractual agreement with the Contractor, you agree to the following terms and conditions:

-Sales and Returns: All sales are final.
-The Contractor does not accept returns or provide refunds, except as required by law or as expressly provided in the contract.
+Sales and Returns: All sales are final on customer acceptance.
+Contractor does not accept returns or provide refunds, except as required by law or as expressly provided in the contract.
 If a sale is cancelled, Client shall pay for any and all expenses incurred or committed to by Contractor prior to cancellation, including time, materials, and third party expenses at then current rates.

-Dispute Resolution: Any dispute, controversy or claim arising out of or relating to the contract, or the breach thereof, shall be settled by mediation or arbitration in a venue selected by the Contractor, unless otherwise agreed by the parties in writing.
+Dispute Resolution: Any dispute, controversy or claim arising out of or relating to the contract, or the breach thereof, shall be settled by a judicial, mediation, or arbitration process and venue selected by the Contractor, unless otherwise agreed by the parties in writing.

 Notice of Mechanics Lien Rights: In accordance with the California law, the Contractor reserves the right to file a mechanics lien against the property where services were provided if payment is not received in full.
 This notice serves as a preliminary warning of this right.